rackerlabs/support-how-to/content/rackspace-email/rackspace-email-to-microsoft-exchange-migration.md

 - Online Document & Spreadsheet Editors
 - Mobile Sync for Email, Calendars, and Contacts

+Note: Upgrading to Rackspace Email PLUS DOES NOT require a migration.
+See [Upgrade to Rackspace Email Plus](/how-to/upgrade-to-rackspace-email-plus/) for details on upgrading from Rackspace Email to Rackspace Email PLUS.

 **Microsoft Exchange:**
 - Syncs mail folders with local mail clients such as Outlook
 - Share calendar(Outlook and online)